oz-weiss/Youtube/README.md

 ## Machine Learning
 * Predict the volume of the next earthquake by location
 * Predict the probability to low, medium & high earthquakes by location

+## Interpretion

+* what we found
+- You will find addition information in the project presentation